bmwas/AIGVE_Tool/README.md

     -F "categories=distribution_based" \
     -F "max_seconds=8" -F "fps=25"
   ```
+  **Note**: This automatically computes CD-FVD with both VideMAE and I3D models in addition to legacy FID/IS/FVD metrics.
   Notes:
   - Use `-F videos=@<path>` once per file.
 Supported extensions: `.mp4,.mov,.webm,.mkv,.avi,.m4v`.
   - The server stores uploads under `uploads/<session-id>/` and stages a dataset there by default.